Guide

 | Measurement | Rankings, organic traffic | AI citations, brand mentions, referral from AI tools |

 The key insight: you need both.
 SEO gets you traffic from Google.
 GEO gets you mentioned in AI answers.
 Together, they cover how people find businesses in 2026.
+For the broader answer-engine framing, read the Answer Engine Optimization guide.

 Why GEO Matters Right Now